AntonioLDM17/topological-data-analysis-use-cases/notes/TDA.md

 - Geometric topology is the study of manifolds and maps between them, particularly embeddings of one manifold into another.

+## **Persistent Homology**

+The main tool of TDA is persistent homology, an adaptation of homology to point cloud data.

+TDA is premised on the idea that the shape of data sets contains relevant information.
+Real high-dimensional data is typically inherently sparse (independently of sampling effects), and tends to have relevant low dimensional features.
+One task of TDA is to provide a precise characterization of this fact.

+Many algorithms for data analysis, including those used in TDA, require setting various parameters.
+Without prior domain knowledge, the correct collection of parameters for a data set is difficult to choose.

+> \[!NOTE]
+>In the context of TDA (specifically *persistent homology*) **the parameter** refers to the **scale parameter** (or *filtration value*) used to build a family of topological spaces.

+The main insight of persistent homology is to use the information obtained from all parameter values by encoding this huge amount of information into an understandable and easy-to-represent form.
+With TDA, there is a mathematical interpretation when the information is a homology group.
+In general, the assumption is that features that persist for a wide range of parameters are "true" features.
+Features persisting for only a narrow range of parameters are presumed to be noise, although the theoretical justification for this is unclear.

+### **What does Persistent Homology provide?**

+**At the topological level:**

+Persistent Homology captures the informally called features, concretelly, these are **topological invariants describing the shape of the data**, each corresponding to the presence of a hole whose **boundary has a specific intrinsic dimension**.
+In other words:

+> A *feature* in persistent homology is a topological hole whose intrinsic dimensionality equals the dimension of the manifold that bounds it (regardless of the ambient dimension where the data lives).

+In algebraic topology:

+- A 0-dimensional feature is a connected component (a set of points distributed around one centroid: dimension 0)
+- A 1-dimensional feature is a hole bounded by a loop (a set of points distributed around a closed curve: dimension 1)
+- A 2-dimensional feature is a void (a bubble) (a set of points distributed around a hollow sphere-like cavity: bounded by a 2D surface)

+Finding these topological features within the data set requires building candidate point agrupations and "testing" their fitness.
+Concretely, this agrupations are taken as the sublevel family of complexes obtained by thickening the data at scale $r$.
+In plain words, merging into the same agrupation pairs of points with a nonempty intersection of the $r$-balls built around them.

+> The scale ($r$) is the radius of the balls artificially placed around each data point.

+The *persistent* qualifiyer in *Persistent Homology* means that it does not study topology at a single scale; instead it studies how the topology of the data changes as we the scale is continuously varied, and it keeps only the features that survive for a long range of scales.

+> The *scale* controls the spatial resolution at which the data is probed by thickening the points.

+It's exactly like zooming in and out:

+- At very fine resolution $\to$ lots of details, noise
+- At very coarse resolution $\to$ only the big structure remains

+**At the practical level:**

+This features are encoded into visualy representable mathematical artifacts.
+Mainly persistence barcodes and persistence diagrams.

+- **persistence barcode**: multiset of intervals in $\mathbb{R}$

+- **persistence diagram**: multiset of points in $\Delta := {(u,v) \in \mathbb{R}^2 \mid u,v \ge 0,\ u \le v}$.

+## **Relevant Simplicial Complexes**

+**Simplicial Complex**

+In mathematics, a simplicial complex is a structured set of simplices (for example, points, line segments, triangles, and their n-dimensional counterparts) such that all the faces and intersections of the elements are also included in the set (see illustration).

+[Wikipedia Image]

+**Vietoris-Rips Complex**

+In topology, the **Vietoris–Rips complex**, also called the **Vietoris complex** or **Rips complex**, is a way of forming a topological space from distances in a set of points.
+It is an abstract simplicial complex that can be defined from any metric space $M$ and distance $\delta$ by forming a simplex for every finite set of points that has diameter at most $\delta$.
+That is, it is a family of finite subsets of $M$, in which we think of a subset of $k$ points as forming a $(k-1)$-dimensional simplex (an edge for two points, a triangle for three points, a tetrahedron for four points, etc.).
+If a finite set $S$ has the property that the distance between every pair of points in $S$ is at most $\delta$, then we include $S$ as a simplex in the complex.

+**Čech Complex**

+In algebraic topology and topological data analysis, the Čech complex is an abstract simplicial complex constructed from a point cloud in any metric space which is meant to capture topological information about the point cloud or the distribution it is drawn from.
+Given a finite point cloud $X$ and an $\varepsilon > 0$, we construct the Čech complex $\check{C}_\varepsilon(X)$ as follows: Take the elements of $X$ as the vertex set of $\check{C}*\varepsilon(X)$.
+Then, for each $\sigma \subset X$, let $\sigma \in \check{C}*\varepsilon(X)$ if the set of $\varepsilon$-balls centered at points of $\sigma$ has a nonempty intersection.
+In other words, the Čech complex is the nerve of the set of $\varepsilon$-balls centered at points of $X$.
+By the nerve lemma, the Čech complex is homotopy equivalent to the union of the balls, also known as the offset filtration.

+[Wikipedia Image]

+The Čech complex is a subcomplex of the Vietoris-Rips complex.
+While the Čech complex is more computationally expensive than the Vietoris–Rips complex, since we must check for higher order intersections of the balls in the complex, the nerve theorem provides a guarantee that the Čech complex is homotopy equivalent to union of the balls in the complex.
+The Vietoris-Rips complex may not be.

 ---

 ## **Instrumental Constructs**